cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-07-31-hermit-programmers-are-dead.md

 - As they don't have good communication skills, they do not know how to sell what they do to the market, which is why they are always behind the competence.
 - As they don’t diversify their skills, powerful AI will take over their workplaces.

-Unless you're more than just a programmer, it's over.
+Unless you're more than just a programmer, it's game over.
 But if you are willing to embrace the change and be flexible, there are exciting times ahead!